rsyncOSX/RsyncUIdocs/content/post/RsyncParameters.md

 categories = ["rsync parameters"] lastmod = "2021-03-25"
 +++
 RsyncUI implements default parameters which are working fine for simple synchronize and restore tasks.
 The actual parameters used in tasks are depended upon executing rsync over **network connection** or not.
 Which standard parameters to use is computed during startup of application by reading the configuration file.
 The user can also remove default parameters if required.
+Parameters to rsync is saved by task.
+The ssh parameter might be set global to all tasks.
+The global ssh parameters might by overridden by ssh parameter by task.

+The resulting commandline string is dynamically updated.
+By the `Verify` button new parameters might be tested before saving.
+The verify executes a `--dry-run` task for verification of parameters.
+The above applies to both default and user set parameters.

 ## Default rsync parameters